Quinolone antibiotic: Suicide

 Fluoroquinolones can increase the risk of psychiatric symptoms, including depression and psychotic reactions.
 These may potentially lead to thoughts of suicide or suicide attempts.

-For example, recent reports from senior coroners on two suicides show the risks of fluoroquinolones in everyday life.
+Recent reports from coroners on two suicides show the risks of fluoroquinolones in everyday life.
 Neither victim had a history of depression or mental health problems.
 However, both men had been prescribed ciprofloxacin shortly before they killed themselves.

-In a "Report to Prevent Future Deaths," mandated by UK law, one of the coroners noted that there is no compelling reason why patients should expect to risk becoming suicidal from an antibiotic unless this fact and potential symptoms were brought to their attention by the prescriber.
+In a "Report to Prevent Future Deaths", mandated by UK law, one of the coroners noted that there is no compelling reason why patients should expect to risk becoming suicidal from an antibiotic unless this fact and potential symptoms were brought to their attention by the prescriber.

 A 2024 review from the UK's Medicines & Healthcare Products Regulatory Agency examined the effectiveness of current measures to reduce these identified risks of fluoroquinolones.
 It concluded, "Systemic fluoroquinolones must now only be prescribed when other commonly recommended antibiotics are inappropriate."